-The Association of American Medical Colleges (AAMC) and the American Association of Colleges of Osteopathic Medicine (AACOM), who represent medical students, residents, practicing physicians, hospitals, and medical schools urge you to protect financial aid programs that improve access to medical education and are essential to bolstering the future physician workforce.
+On behalf of the undersigned organizations who represent medical students, residents, practicing physicians, and medical schools, we urge you to protect financial aid programs that improve access to medical education and are essential to bolstering the future physician workforce.
 We are concerned about proposals within the One Big Beautiful Bill Act that seek to eliminate the Grad PLUS program, impose new aggregate limits on Direct Loan borrowing, and limit eligibility to the Public Service Loan Forgiveness (PSLF) program, particularly for physician residents.